 The science of acoustics deals with sound in the built environment.
-Interior designers need to understand and be able to apply these basics for the NCIDQ Exam, on both the Practicum and for IDFX and IDPX.
+Therefore, interior designers need to understand and be able to apply these basics for the NCIDQ Exam, on both the Practicum and for IDFX and IDPX.

 Form follows function